 While the goal of Study Abroad is to send as many students as possible, planned programs may be cancelled for various reasons (e.g., minimum enrollment not met, safety and security situation at home or destination, etc.) at different times throughout the program planning and administration.
 In cases where a program is cancelled, Study Abroad advisors are available for students to discuss other possible options.
 Students will be directed to other programs, if appropriate.

 The Study Abroad Withdrawal Policy applies to a student once they have confirmed participation in a program by clicking “commit” on their accepted application.
+Students who need to withdraw from a study abroad program or a course in the program, must submit written notification to DePaul University’s Study Abroad office via email to email@example.com.
 The Study Abroad Withdrawal Policy can also be found in each student’s application.
-Study Abroad encourages students to share all of this information with their parents, guardians and/or sponsors.
-If a student would like to appeal a withdrawal fee, he/she must complete the Withdrawal Fee Appeal Form, including supporting documentation.
+Study Abroad encourages students to share all of this information with their parents, guardians, and/or sponsors.
+If a student would like to appeal a withdrawal fee, they must complete the Withdrawal Fee Appeal Request, which requires a written narrative and supporting documentation.

 Note: Due to COVID-19, Study Abroad has modified the current withdrawal policy.
 If a student commits to a program and then decides to withdraw 90+ days prior to the program start date, they will not be charged any withdrawal fees.